The Best Beginner Programming Language? There are only TWO.

 Reason #3: Most job opportunities and pay well

-The result of this is a lot of jobs available.
-These companies need to hire developers to help maintain their existing code and help them write new code to create new features and projects.
+The result of this is a lot of jobs are available with these languages, as companies need to hire developers to help maintain their existing code and help them write new code to create new features and projects.

 This is a bit of a simplistic approach but if we look at a broad search for these languages, there are: